Tesla’s Kauai solar facility will offset 1.6M gallons of fuel use per year

 It can easily scale the other way, too, according to Straubel.
 He said at the launch that they’re seeing more customers who are looking to Powerpack for single-site energy backup, and also highlighted Powerwall, which offers the same to residential customers.

+Kauai Mayor Bernard Carvalho explained that this represents graduation to a new scale of sustainable development for the island, highlighting earlier small steps like LED lighting for all of its street lighting.

-We’ll have more from the launch of the facility, including interviews with key executive, in follow-up coverage, so stay tuned.
+We’ll have more from the launch of the facility, including interviews with key executives, in follow-up coverage, so stay tuned.

 0